mgechev/revive/RULES_DESCRIPTIONS.md

 ## error-return

-_Description_: By convention, for the sake of readability, when a function returns a value of type `error`, the value must be the last one of the list of return values.
+_Description_: By convention, for the sake of readability, the errors should be last in the list of returned values by a function.
 This rule warns when this convention is not followed.

 _Configuration_: N/A

 ## error-strings

-_Description_: By convention, for better readability, error strings should not be capitalized or end with punctuation or a newline.
+_Description_: By convention, for better readability, error messages should not be capitalized or end with punctuation or a newline.
 This rule warns when this convention is not followed.

 More information [here](https://github.com/golang/go/wiki/CodeReviewComments#error-strings)